Apollo program: Costs

 Accurate estimates of human spaceflight costs were difficult in the early 1960s, as the capability was new and management experience was lacking.
-Preliminary cost analysis by NASA estimated $7 billion – $12 billion for a crewed lunar landing effort.
+Preliminary cost analysis by NASA estimated $7–12 billion for a crewed lunar landing effort.
 NASA Administrator James Webb increased this estimate to $20 billion before reporting it to Vice President Johnson in April 1961.

 Project Apollo was a massive undertaking, representing the largest research and development project in peacetime.
 At its peak, it employed over 400,000 employees and contractors around the country and accounted for more than half of NASA's total spending in the 1960s.
 After the first Moon landing, public and political interest waned, including that of President Nixon, who wanted to rein in federal spending.
 NASA's budget could not sustain Apollo missions which cost, on average, $445 million ($ adjusted) each while simultaneously developing the Space Shuttle.
 The final fiscal year of Apollo funding was 1973.